pi-hole/docker-pi-hole/README.md

 ```
     -v "$(pwd)/etc-pihole:/etc/pihole:z" \
-    -v "$(pwd)/etc-dnsmasq.d:/etc/dnsmasq.d:z" \
 ```

 Volumes are recommended for persisting data across container re-creations for updating images.
-The IP lookup variables may not work for everyone, please review their values and hard code IP and IPv6 if necessary.

-You can customize where to store persistent data by setting the `PIHOLE_BASE` environment variable when invoking `docker_run.sh` (e.g. `PIHOLE_BASE=/opt/pihole-storage ./docker_run.sh`).
-If `PIHOLE_BASE` is not set, files are stored in your current directory when you invoke the script.

-**Automatic Ad List Updates** - since the 3.0+ release, `cron` is baked into the container and will grab the newest versions of your lists and flush your logs.  **Set your TZ** environment variable to make sure the midnight log rotation syncs up with your timezone's midnight.
+**Automatic Ad List Updates** - `cron` is baked into the container and will grab the newest versions of your lists and flush your logs.
+This happens once per week in the small hours of Sunday morning.

 ## Running DHCP from Docker Pi-Hole